groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/xlsx.en.md

         // Obtain the document to be signed and pass it to Signature const signature = new signatureLib.Signature('input.xlsx');

-        // Leverage QrCodeSignOptions to insert a QR-Code into the document const signOptions = new signatureLib.QrCodeSignOptions('Archived on July 11, 2019');
+        // Set up QR-Code options with the required text const signOptions = new signatureLib.QrCodeSignOptions('Archived on July 11, 2019');

-        // Define the signature type and placement on the page signOptions.setVerticalAlignment(signatureLib.VerticalAlignment.Bottom);
+        // Determine the QR-Code's position on the page signOptions.setVerticalAlignment(signatureLib.VerticalAlignment.Bottom);
         signOptions.setHorizontalAlignment(signatureLib.HorizontalAlignment.Right);

+        // Specify the signature padding
-        // Store the document with the newly added QR-Code const padding = new signatureLib.Padding();
+        const padding = new signatureLib.Padding();
         padding.setRight(20);
         padding.setTop(20);
         signOptions.setMargin(padding);

-        // {examples.comment_5}
+        // Choose the QR-Code color
         signOptions.setForeColor(signatureLib.Color.RED);

-        // {examples.comment_6}
-        const font = new signatureLib.SignatureFont();
+        // Define the font options for the accompanying message const font = new signatureLib.SignatureFont();
         font.setSize(12);
         font.setFamilyName("Comic Sans MS");
         signOptions.setFont(font);

-        // {examples.comment_7}
-        const background = new signatureLib.Background();
+        // Customize the background color and brush for the QR-Code const background = new signatureLib.Background();
         background.setColor(signatureLib.Color.GREEN);
         background.setTransparency(0.5);